isar/hive/README.md

 box.putAll({'favoriteFlower': 'Lavender', 'wingSpeed': 210});
 ```

-> 🐝 A single bee colony can produce anywhere from 30 to 100 pounds of honey in a year, depending on the availability of nectar sources.
+> Bee fact: A single bee colony can produce anywhere from 30 to 100 pounds of honey in a year, depending on the availability of nectar sources.

 ### 👀 Extracting Honey...
 I mean, Data!